 He describes his personality as gregarious; he is able to quickly generate friendships with the people around him.
 He is also a quick learner and able to reduce the learning curve with any new venture.
 He likes to share with his fellow students any information that he might have; especially when the class consists of students from around the world.
 The sharing of his and his classmates’ experiences is something he has truly enjoyed throughout his studies.

-Toni currently serves as Dean of the College of Adult Professional Studies at Christian Brothers University where she leads the recruitment, retention, academic and marketing efforts for the institution’s adult undergraduate programs.
-She is also a professor of Information Systems and a proud alumna of Christian Brothers University, where she earned a Bachelor of Arts in Psychology and an MBA with a concentration in Information Technology Management.
-Toni’s higher education experience includes nearly two decades of work in enrollment management, academic services, financial aid and marketing, as well as specializing in technology-based curriculums.
+Toni successfully defended her doctoral dissertation, entitled "Consumer Purchase Motivation in Digital Environments: The Effect of Intrinsic Motivation on Banner Advertisement Effectiveness", on March 8th, 2019.
+Her dissertation chair was Dr. George Gresham.
+Toni received her DBA degree in April 2019.
+Toni is currently the Dean for the College of Adult Professional Studies at Christian Brothers University, where she serves as the chief academic and enrollment administrator for the institution’s adult undergraduate programs.
+She is also an instructor of Management and Information Systems courses and a corporate trainer in topics such as Emotional Intelligence and Strength Based Leadership.
+As a proud alumna of Christian Brothers University, Toni earned a Bachelor of Arts in Psychology and a Masters of Business Administration with a concentration in Information Technology Management.
+Toni’s higher education background spans over 15 years with experience in enrollment management, academic affairs, financial aid and marketing, as well as specializing in technology-based curriculums.

 Previously, she served as Vice President for Enrollment Management, Dean of the Accelerated Evening Program and Director of Admissions and Marketing at her previous institutions, Prior to entering the higher education sector, Toni founded and operated a computer graphics company known as Odyssey, focusing on marketing solutions for small and startup businesses.